Knowing how to reverse a Python string is a common thing you might have to do as a Python developer. It could also help you in coding interviews.

-This is not something I would necessary use if I had to reverse a string in a real application considering that it requires a lot more lines of code compared to the slice operator.
+This is not something you would necessarily use if you had to reverse a string in a real application considering that it requires more lines of code compared to slicing.

-At the same time knowing how to reverse a Python string with a while loop helps you develop the way you think when you look for a solution to a coding problem.
+At the same time knowing how to reverse a string in Python with a while loop helps you develop the way you think when you look for a solution to a coding problem.

 Here is what we want to do…

-Start from the end of our string and go backwards one character at the time using a while loop.
+Start from the end of our input string and go backward one character at a time using a while loop.

-Every character is stored in a new string that at the end will be our original string but reversed.
+Every character is added to the new string reversed_word which is initially an empty string and at the end contains the original string but reversed.

 def reversed_word(word): reversed_word = '' index = len(word) - 1 while index >= 0: reversed_word += word[index] index -= 1 return reversed_word

-As you can see we start at the index len(word) -1, basically the last character of our string.
-And we go backwards as long as the index is greater than or equal to zero.
+As you can see we start at the index len(word) -1, the last character of our string.
+Then we go back, at every iteration of the while loop, as long as the index is greater than or equal to zero.

 Note: writing index -= 1 is the same as index = index – 1.
 So it’s just a more concise way to decrement the index by 1.

-Let’s test this code by calling our function:
+Let’s test this program by calling our function:

 print(reversed_word("Python")) [output] nohtyP